Koinobori: History

 Though originally exclusive to samurai households, they eventually reached the rest of the population.
 They were traditionally flown as part of the Japanese Boys' Day, with one carp for each son, while girls found a counterpart to this custom in hinamatsuri 'Doll's Day'.
 However, after the redesignation of May 5th as Children's Day in 1948, some families began flying koi for every child, regardless of gender.
 Despite this, the connection between the koinobori and male children remains, and many families still do not fly them for their daughters.
 The koi, known for its ability to swim upstream, represents courage, determination, and the hope that children will grow up healthily.
-This symbolism pays homage to the myth of longmen from the late Han dynasty, that a golden koi fish swam up a waterfall at the end of the Yellow River and became a dragon.
+This symbolism pays homage to the myth of longmen from the late Han dynasty, that a golden carp swam up a waterfall at the end of the Yellow River and became a dragon.

 The number of koinobori included on a pole and the variety of their colors have increased over time to accommodate more family members.
 They were originally made by hand-painting materials such as paper or cloth, but these have almost entirely fallen out of use in favour of synthetics, outside of some rural areas.
 Silk and paper models are still sold, but at a higher price than the synthetics.

 Related Tango no sekku traditions include kite-flying, kite-fighting, the display of samurai dolls and miniature Japanese armor and helmets (kabuto) in the home, the bathing with iris in the bathtub, the consumption of Kashiwa mochi (sticky rice cakes wrapped in oak leaves) and sake soaked with thinly sliced iris root and leaves (shōbu-sake), and, in some areas, the tradition of making young boys crawl through the koinobori for good fortune.
 As a tradition, throughout Children's Day, children also thank and show respect for relatives, parents, and teachers for support throughout their life.